-To make rice water, boil one cup of white rice in four cups of water for 20 to 30 minutes (depending on your altitude) until the water turns creamy white.
+To make rice water, boil one cup of white rice in four cups of water for 10 to 30 minutes (slighty uncovered) or until the water turns creamy white.
 Decant the liquid and allow it to cool.
 You can serve the rice water to your dog as often as she will drink it.
 If she isn’t interested, mix a teaspoon of chicken baby food (or another flavor that your pet likes) in the rice water to increase its palatability.
 (Hint: One cup of white rice makes a lot of rice water!)

 Probiotics are living bacterial cultures intended to assist the body’s naturally occurring gut flora in reestablishing themselves—may also help speed recovery.
 These live microorganisms are found in yogurt, for example, and are also available from your health food store or your veterinarian as high-potency powdered acidophilus cultures, which are more effective than yogurt for diarrhea.
 Mix these cultures into the rice water that you are serving your pet during its fast.